revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-160.What is wrong with my Python code?
+160. What is wrong with my Python code?
 The PWD should be more than 6 and less than 12 letters.
 It is working fine, but the real problem starts if we enter exactly 4 letters.
 We aren't getting the required output.

 ```python
 pwd=raw_input("Register Your Passowrd Now:- ")